naeglinghaff/election-map/README.md

 # Election Map
-Interactive map of the 2016, United States election (HTML, CSS JS)
+Interactive map of the 2016, United States election (HTML, CSS, JS)

 ## What it does ##